FrancesCoronel/personal-website-v3/site/content/adventures/2014-12-28-coding-bootcamps-map.md

 ## Why Mapme?

-So after realizing a lot of people liked the idea of a more geographically oriented way to find a bootcamp, I started creating [Bootcamp.me](https://bit.ly/bootcampme 'Bootcamp.me') using Google Maps back in November of last year.\[googlemaps //www.google.com/maps/d/embed?mid=zIblKEWM9BnY.kF6pHtgPUlIo&w=640&h=480\]
+So after realizing a lot of people liked the idea of a more geographically oriented way to find a bootcamp, I started creating [Bootcamp.me](https://bit.ly/bootcampme 'Bootcamp.me') using Google Maps back in November of last year.

+<iframe src="https://www.google.com/maps/d/embed?mid=123K1t2NXzk0e4BjF9_etA8LCk1o" width="640" height="480"></iframe>

 Again, you can find the Google Map at [bit.ly/bootcampme](https://bit.ly/bootcampme 'Bootcamp.me').